Timeline: Fed's Bernanke saw U.S. economy through turbulent times

 September 14, 2008 - Bank of America buys Merrill Lynch for about $50 billion.

-September 15, 2008 - Lehman Brothers becomes the largest firm in U.S. history to declare Chapter 11 bankruptcy after the Fed and Treasury decide not to bail it out.
+September 15, 2008 - Lehman Brothers becomes the largest firm in U.S. history to declare Chapter 11 bankruptcy after the Fed and Treasury fail to find a buyer and make the controversial decision not to bail out the giant investment bank.

 September 16, 2008 - Fed lends $85 billion to insurer American International Group to prevent its bankruptcy.